Rocky (franchise): Short film

+Creed: Shinjidai (2023)

-In May 2023, Michael B. Jordan announced that an anime-styled animated short would release in Japan at the end of the credits to Creed III.
+In May 2023, Michael B. Jordan announced that an anime-styled animated short would be released in Japan at the end of the credits to Creed III.
 The project was directed by Yô Moriyama, with a script co-written by Katsuhiko Manabe and Kensaku Kojima.
 The short is a joint-venture production between TMS Animation and Outlier Society Productions.
 Inspired by his affection for manga and anime mediums, Jordan used the genre as inspiration for scenes in his directorial feature film, with the director/actor commissioning the animation studio to develop a short that could be attached to the end of his movie.

 The short film was released in Japan on May 26, 2023; followed by a limited theatrical release in the United States on September 22, 2023; while a world-wide debut will happen at a later date.
 Officially titled Creed: Shinjidai, the short is a sci-fi interplanetary oriented story about three young boxers in outerspace.